-Refer to the 'Children and young people' section in the 'Investigative interviewing suspect guide' for information about detaining children and young people for questioning.
+Refer to the 'Children and young people as suspects' in Investigative interviewing - suspects requiring special consideration for information about detaining children and young people for questioning.

 Legislation allowing particulars to be obtained

 Some legislation allows people to be stopped and/or required to give particulars or information in limited situations.
 For example: